deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Oh.
 Well, I do like human food…"

 "Eh, this is just an MRE, not fine dining.
 Kind of the tastier alternative to those ration balls."
-Warhorse said, opening the package and tipping most of the contents out onto his lap.
+WARHORSE said, opening the package and tipping most of the contents out onto his lap.
 He tipped a little sachet of white powder into his bottle and shook it, turning the water a vivid pink, then took off his breathing mask and sipped it.

 "What's that?"
 Regaari asked.

 "Juice.
 Electrolytes, sugar, hydration."
-Warhorse sipped again and licked his lips, frowning.
+WARHORSE sipped again and licked his lips, frowning.
 "Supposedly it tastes like cherry."

 "Supposedly?"